menu

 A relatively large number of people in Mineral Springs telecommute to their jobs.
 Overall, about 15.91% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Mineral Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mineral Springs does not have a public transit system used by locals to get to and from work.

-The population of Mineral Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.15% of adults in Mineral Springs have a bachelor's degree or even advanced degree.
+The citizens of Mineral Springs are very well educated compared to the average community in the nation: 34.15% of adults in Mineral Springs have a bachelor's degree or even advanced degree.

 The per capita income in Mineral Springs in 2022 was $46,695, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $186,780 for a family of four.